arifsetiawan/node-test-sample/README.md

 node bin/hook
 ```

-Now, when changes with failed test will not be committed.
-You can skip with `git commit --no-verify` but then Gitlab CI will run tests too.
+Changes with failed test will not be committed.

+## Skip test

+* Skip pre commit hook with `git commit --no-verify`
+* Skip Gitlab CI with `[ci skip]` word in commit message

 # TODO

 * Security
 * Build tools (grunt or gulp or use npm script)
 * Change swig or not
-* Gitlab CI

 # Style Guide